LiNCS-lab/usAge/README.md

 ### multilingual-linguistic-measures
 ---
 The multilingual linguistic measures tool calculates linguistic metrics of a POS tagged transcript.

+Note : This module supports only **English, Spanish, German, French, and Portuguese**, because it is limited by its usage of the library [PySpellChecker](https://pypi.org/project/pyspellchecker/).

 Here's an example on how to run the linguistic measures tool :